patternhelloworld/docker-blue-green-runner/README.md

 - BUILD (=LOAD IMAGE) : ```docker build```
 - UP (=LOAD CONTAINER) : ```docker-compose up```
 - DOWN : ```docker-compose down```
-- RESTART : ```docker build & docker-compose down & docker-compose up ```
+- RESTART : Parse related-files if exists, and then run ```docker build & docker-compose down & docker-compose up ```
   - ex) NGINX_RESTART on .env means docker build & down & up for NGINX
-- safe : set a new state(=blue or green) without stopping or causing errors on your web App.
+- safe : set a new state(=blue or green) without halting the running server safely. (=zero-downtime)

 ## Log Levels
 - ``DEBUG``: Simply indicates that a specific function has been executed or a certain part of the source code has been run.